Documentation Index

 client.themes.get("value_chain", "Foundation Models")

-# Semantic + keyword search across all verified text units
+# Hybrid dense + sparse search with cross-encoder rerank, over all verified text units

 client.search("AI chip supply constraints", limit=5)